-- By default, each SL1 System, whether upgraded to version 7.8 or built from a 7.8 ISO, includes the EM7 Internal authentication resource. - You cannot create an EM7 Internal authentication resource. - You cannot edit or delete the EM7 Internal authentication resource included with your SL1 System. - Each SL1 System can include only one the EM7 Internal authentication resource.
+- By default, each SL1 System includes the EM7 Internal authentication resource. - You cannot create an EM7 Internal authentication resource.

+- You cannot edit or delete the EM7 Internal authentication resource included with your SL1 System. - Each SL1 System can include only one the EM7 Internal authentication resource.